merlos/iOS-Open-GPX-Tracker/README.md

 ## Install

-The app is [available on the App Store](https://itunes.apple.com/app/open-gpx-tracker/id984503772) since May 2015.
+The app is [available on the App Store](https://itunes.apple.com/app/open-gpx-tracker/id984503772), available since May 2015.

-Another option to install the app is to download the source code and compile it by yourself using Xcode.
-If you want to run it on a device, you also need an Apple developer account.
+Another option to install the app is to download the source code and compile it by yourself using [Xcode](https://developer.apple.com/xcode/) and the iOS simulator.
+If you want to run it on a iOS device, you also need an Apple developer account.

 ## Translate Open GPX Tracker
 Open GPX tracker supports language translations (since 1.7.0).
 [See list of supported languages and how to translate the app into your language](https://github.com/merlos/iOS-Open-GPX-Tracker/wiki/How-to-translate-Open-GPX-Tracker-into-my-language).

-## Download Source code
+## Development

 This application is written in Swift.
 To download the code run this command in a console:

 ```